kyma-project/kyma/docs/application-connector/docs/036-gs-register-manage-services.md

 ## Register a service

-To register a service with an API secured with Basic Authentication, follow this template to prepare the request body:
+To register a service with a Basic Authentication-secured API, follow this template to prepare the request body:

 ```
 {